Issacneedsbread/DOL-PONG/README.md

 # DOL-PONG
 Pong for dolphins and people

+it works by using the dolphin's echoloctation to make the bar go up and down use a underwater mic for this of course

 PLEASE TAKE NOTE that

 1. this is more of a work in progress for things in the future.